 The children’s beverage logo design should be color specific.
 For once, your color choice should depict the kind of beverage your company makes, and for another, the color should also draw children’s attention.
 Hot and cold beverages, sports drinks and milk-based drinks use different kinds of colors.
 For example, sports drinks use neon shades to depict the kind of energy they supply.
 Similarly, milk-based drinks refer towards milky colors and creamy textures.
 Your goal should be to first go deep into the color that suits the needs of your beverage niche.
 Picking a specific shade would come in later part of the process.
 Here is a quick reference sheet to help you select the colors according to the mood of your target audience.

-Yellow and orange rank as the top attention grabbing colors for children logo.
+Yellow and orange rank as the top attention grabbing colors for children logo and design.
 This is also because yellow and orange are known for their high frequency, ones one can spot from far.
 Children, being the distracted individuals, especially benefit from a color branding that implies deep shades of yellows and oranges.
 On top of that, both colors also signify friendliness and cheerfulness.

 Related: The 10 Commandments of Color Theory

 Another way to extract great color schemes for kids’ logos is by using color schemes found in popular kids’ literature or cartoons.
 The combinations will trigger subconscious association that can be used to your advantage.
 Some great color schemes for kids’ drink logos can be these: